How to Bet on Horses: A Beginner's Guide

 The Best Betting Sites For Betting on Horses

-If you want to learn how to bet on horses, you first have to know where the magic happens.
-Every seasoned punter has their favourite betting site and if you're placing a bet for the very first time, it pays to find a licensed bookie hat fits your needs.
+Every seasoned punter has their favourite betting site and if you're placing a bet for the very first time, it pays to find a licensed bookie that fits your needs.

 It's also always a good idea to shop around for the best deals and offers.
-Below, you'll find some of the most important features to look out for at horse racing betting sites:
+Below, you'll find some of the most important features to look out for at the best horse racing betting sites:

 Welcome Bonuses

-Many bookmakers offer sign-up bonuses and other free bets for new customers.
-These offers can vary markedly from one site to the next, but there is nothing to stop clever punters from claiming multiple free bet bonuses to maximise value when betting on horses.
+These offers vary markedly from one site to the next, but there is nothing to stop savvy punters claiming multiple free bet bonuses to maximise value when betting on horses.

 Best Odds Guaranteed